swahareddy/DepthSearch/README.md

 >3.
 Research papers have average..citations

 ## Next steps:
-* PDF compatibility (for research papers)
+1. PDF compatibility (for research papers).
-* *Add an ad checker?* https://github.com/notracking/hosts-blocklists This list is so large that I need to compare (execution time of actually searching through ad URL) vs (finding URL in list of 2-4lakh ad domains)
+2. *Add an ad checker?* https://github.com/notracking/hosts-blocklists This list is so large that I need to compare (execution time of actually searching through ad URL) vs (finding URL in list of 2-4lakh ad domains)
-* If counting is not too expensive, first get all count?
+3. If counting is not too expensive, first get *all count*?
-* Collect all dictionaries into a final data structure instead of printing at each iteration
+4. Collect all dictionaries into a final data structure instead of printing at each iteration

 ### How to reduce time ?
+* <s>Delete duplicate links found in a URL</s>
+* <s>Do not bother with a link if it has already been processed earlier</s>
+* **Dive deeper only in URLs that have non-zero matches**
 * Open the URL only once (instead of once for searching for links within and once for finding matchs)
-* Dive deeper only in URLs that have non-zero matches

 </br></br></br>
 *Wanted this to be a browser extension.
 But given that time taken can be more than a minute for even depth=1, this will need to be reevaluated*